 Sarah: For me, it’s about creating change.
-The fashion industry has created has a lot of environmental and ethical issues, but designers have the capacity to address these issues.
+The fashion industry has created a lot of environmental and ethical issues, but designers have the capacity to address these issues.

 Describe your individual projects to us.

 Joshua: My method is called “spaghetti cutting”.
 It is a method to use the entire width of the fabric.
 I came up with a formula and I determined the perfect width to cut the strips of fabric.
-I found that 7 inches is the best width length and that reduces the amount of waste significantly.
+I found that 7 inches are the best width length and that reduces the amount of waste significantly.
 The wastage was only from the collar, neck, and armhole which is very little compared to the conventional method of pattern cutting.
 In a real-life situation, the conventional way will not fully utilize the fabric but the “spaghetti cutting” method will, no matter what the outcome of the garment is.

 Sarah: What I did for my project was to explore agar, alginate, and starch-based bioplastics.
 I explored what was accessible to me at the time.
 Through the process, I was able to formulate and create many different recipes.
-I was also able to categorize them in their own significant properties or design.
+I was also able to categorize them in their own significant properties or designs.
 Through that, I was able to apply that to fashion design.
 I created small embroidery pieces and got them laser cut and had them directly on fabrics.
 The idea was to rethink and repurpose the garments by taking out the embroidery pieces.
 I also thought about using starch to make buttons and fasteners.
-I 3-D printed and created my own silicon mold of buttons and then using tapioca starch to make them so that the garment would be 100% disposable.
-It’s a different possibility on how we can wear our clothes.
+I 3-D printed and created my own silicon mold of buttons and then used tapioca starch to make them so that the garment would be 100% disposable.
+It’s a different possibility of how we can wear our clothes.
 Lastly, I also found an alternative material for leather.
 It had the same durability and texture as leather.
 Through this process, it has created new challenges for me because these garments are not meant to last or to be repaired.
-They have some level of durability, but it is disposable at any point of time.
+They have some level of durability, but it is disposable at any point in time.
 To create colors, I used pigment powder.
 Next for me would be to explore different possibilities on how to dispose of the garments besides just in soil and worm compost.

 Ruby: For my project, I learned that people threw away their clothes because they had holes in them.
 So, I tried to reinvent the holes.
 I make the holes look “perfect” by adding new elements to the old garment.
 I thought this was a better way because apart from the hole, the rest of the garment still was in good condition.
-So, I reinvent the garment by adding reflective threads, embellishments, and embroidery.
-I tried to take the problem and turning it into a design as opposed to an accident.
+So, I reinvented the garment by adding reflective threads, embellishments, and embroidery.
+I tried to take the problem and turn it into a design as opposed to an accident.

-Human consumption vs designing process – should we change our consumption, or must designers change their designs?
+Human consumption vs. designing process – Should we change our consumption, or must designers change their designs?

 Joshua: I think both must change.
 Human consumption is a problem.
 It’s like supply and demand.
 If more people want, brands will produce more.
 But my focus is to reduce waste even in doing fast fashion.
 Most fashion production has a 25% wastage and that is not inclusive of over-production for example if people don’t buy.
 My aim is to reduce waste in general.
 It depends on the design––spaghetti cutting allows me to reduce wastage to only 10%.
 I think brands have the power to change human mindsets.
 Fashion wasn’t always so affordable.
 Fast fashion produces huge quantities at such a low cost which makes it possible for them to sell clothes so cheaply.
 So, they allow people to buy more because it’s so affordable.

 Ruby: I agree with everything that’s been said.
 I noticed people throw out most of their clothes because of one small hole or rip.
-I thought to design and up-cycle clothes so they can become something new.
+I thought to design and upcycle clothes so they can become something new.
 I used deadstock fabrics from fashion companies.
 Essentially I used fabric that was already made instead of producing new material.

 Amelia: So it’s a team effort.
 Designers, consumers, and everyone in between have to play a part in wanting to consciously be sustainable.

 Sarah: I was targeting textile waste.
 Human consumption is ever-present, and it’s accelerated by fast fashion.
 So, I thought about rethinking the material of the clothes we wear and how long they last.
-Since people are not keeping their garments for long, I made small batches of clothes made from agar and bioplastics, so the garments are biodegradable.
+Since people do not keep their garments for long, I made small batches of clothes made from agar and bioplastics, so the garments are biodegradable.
 I experimented by placing the clothes in worm compost and it would take about 2 weeks to a month to decompose without any added additives.

 What is fashion’s biggest challenge with sustainability?